-Tea is a very important plantation crop in Travancore.
+"Tea is a very important plantation crop in Travancore.
 Although the tea bush has been cultivated for over a century in Northern India, it is only within comparatively recent times that it has been introduced into Southern India.
 It is difficult to say where tea was first planted in South India.
-But, if Travancore can not actually claim this distinction for certain, at all events it was flourishing in this state within a very few years of its first introduction to the south.
-(Ibid, p.
+But, if Travancore cannot actually claim this distinction for certain, at all events it was flourishing in this State within a very few years of its first introduction in the South."
+(Ibid., p.
 372)

-The State Manual also points out that, while the acreage under paddy in 1936-37 was 6,63,184, coconut was a close second with its 5,77,418 acres.
-The three plantation crops of rubber (97,125 acres), tea (77,726 acres) and coffee (6,279 acres) together constitute more than a quarter of the acreage under paddy.
-The acreage under coconut, sugarcane, rubber, tea, coffee, pepper and ginger together is 8,16,335 which is 123 per cent of the acreage under paddy (6,63,184).
+The State Manual also points out that, while the acreage under paddy in 1936-37 was 6,63,184, cocoanut was a close second to it with its 5,77,418 acres.
+The three plantation crops of rubber (97,125 acres), tea (77,726 acres) and coffee (6,279 acres) together constitute more than $\frac{1}{4}$ of the acreage under paddy.
+The acreage under cocoanut, sugarcane, rubber, tea, coffee, pepper and ginger together is 8,16,335 which is 123 per cent of the acreage under paddy (6,63,184).

-There is one crop which is partly a food and partly an indutrial crop-tapioca.
-Part of it is used as food (it is part of the staple diet of the poor people and is eaten in place of vegetables even by the upper classes; its use as food increased enormously during wars and famines); while a part of it is made into starch and exported to Bombay and other centres for industrial use.
-Even if the whole of this is considered as used for food, acreage under food crops (paddy and tapioca together) will be only 10,86,876, i. e., 2,70,541 more than the major cash crops.
+There is one crop which is partly a food and partly an industrial crop-tapioca.
+Part of it is used as food (this is the staple food of the poor people and is taken in place of vegetables by even the upper classes; its use as food increased enormously during the war and famine) while a part of it is made into starch and exported to Bombay and other industrial centres for industrial use.
+Even if the whole of this is considered as used for food, acreage under food crops (paddy and tapioca together) will be only 10,86,876, i.e., 2,70,541 more than the major cash crops.

-Similarly, in Malbar, the total acreage under paddy in the year 1937-38 was 8,64,825.
-The three cash crops of coconut, arecanut and pepper together came to 5,32,787 acres, i.e., nearly two-thirds of the acreage under paddy.
-If to this is added the acreage under other cash crops as well as the big plantations (tea, coffee, oranges, etc.,) in Wynad (which are as large and extensive as the plantations in Travancore), the total acreage under cash crops in Malabar will come to nearly 50 per cent of the total land under cultivation.
-(Figures for Malabar are taken from the 1940 Report of the Malabar Tenancy Committee
+Similarly, in Malabar, the total acreage under paddy in the year 1937-38 was 8,64,825.
+The three cash crops of cocoanut, arecanut and pepper alone together come to 5,32,787acres, i.e., nearly 2|3 of the acreage under paddy.
+If to this is added the acreage under other cash crops as well as the big plantations (tea, coffee, oranges, etc.) in Wynaad (which are as large and extensive as the plantations in Travancore), the total acreage under cash crops in Malabar will come to nearly 50 per cent of the total land under cultivation (Figures for Malabar are taken from the 1940 Report of the Malabar Tenancy Committee).

-It is thus clear that agriculture in Kerala is directed towards the production of cash crops to be sold in the world market and that only the barest minimum of goods are produced for the purpose of local consumption.
-Every peasant is today dependent on the condition of the world market in a two-fold way: he has to buy commodities produced abroad: he has to sell his own produce abroad.
+It is thus clear that agriculture in Kerala is directed towards the production of cash crops that are to be sold in the world market and that only the barest minimum of goods are produced for the purpose of local consumption.
+Every peasant is today dependent on the conditions of the world market in a two-fold way: he has to buy commodities produced abroad; he has to sell his produce abroad.

-The substitution of natural by commodity economy also meant the growth of certain strata of society which were either totally absent or very insignificant in the old days.
+The substitution of natural economy by commodity economy has naturally meant the growth of certain strata of society which were either totally absent or very insignificant in the old days.

-Writing in 1820, Ward and Conner said in their Memoir of the Snrvey of the Travancore and Cochin States: 'Subsistence is almost entirely derived from agricultural labour, nor do the temptations of commerce attract even the wealthier classes from rural pursuits which are most esteemed, the handicraft professions being abandoned to the lower ranks.'
+Writing in 1820, Ward and Corner said in their Memoir of the Survey of the Travancore and Cochin States: "Subsistence is almost entirely derived from agricultural labour, nor do the temptations of commerce attract even the wealthier classes from rural pursuits which are most esteemed, the handicraft professions being abandoned to the lower ranks."